 LICENSEE CE RTIFICATION IN LIEU J OF OFFICIAL BRAKE CERTIFICAT E at there is no official brake adjusting station within tested by a competent mechanic and is in compliar 83.
 SIGNATU RE OF LICENSEE OR AUTHORIZED REPRESENTATIVE DATE 84.
-CHECK A LL APPLICABLE BOXES (If initial inspection, indicate whether replacement or addition to fle et; if replacement, re turn ID certificate for replaced vehicle) In c compliance Addition to fleet ID certificate ate of replaced vehicle attached In c compliance only after correction Replacement Absence of official brake adjusting s 85.
+CHECK A LL APPLICABLE BOXES (If initial inspection, indicate whether replacement or addition to fle et; if replacement, re turn ID certificate for replaced vehicle) In c compliance Addition to fleet ID certificate of replaced vehicle attached In c compliance only after correction Replacement Absence of official brake adjusting station verified 85.
 No TEMPORARY OPERATING AUTHORIZATION.
-RI EVIEW REQUIRED. (exp lain in remarks) MPORARY OPERATING AUTHORIZATION: This very used in lieu of the special vehicle identification. arried in the vehicle 86.
-SIGNATUI RE OF COMMANDER OR INSPECTING OFFICER ID NUMBER LOCATION CODE OFFICER'S TRAVEL TIME INSPECTION DURATION DATE
+RI EVIEW REQUIRED. (exp lain in remarks) TEMPORARY OPERATING AUTHORIZATION: This vehicle may be operated as an emergency ambulance.
+This authorization must be carried in the vehicle when used in lieu of the special vehicle identification certificate and expires 30 days after the date shown below.
+86. SIGNATUI RE OF COMMANDER OR INSPECTING OFFICER ID NUMBER LOCATION CODE OFFICER'S TRAVEL TIME INSPECTION DURATION DATE